mrasu/echoed/README.md

 # Using Echoed without OpenTelemetry

-While Echoed's primary feature is to troubleshoot or analyze tests by visualizing OpenTelemetry data, it can also be used to write Jest tests in YAML.
+While Echoed's primary feature is to troubleshoot or analyze tests by visualizing OpenTelemetry data, it can also be used to write tests in YAML.
-To add Echoed into existing tests for writing tests in YAML, simply create a `.echoed.yml` file for configuration.
+To add YAML tests into existing tests, simply create a `.echoed.yml` file for configuration and run `npx echoed compile`.
-In the "Installation" document, you may see `nodeEnvironment` and `reporter` is added in `jest.config.js`.
-However, because these configurations are to collect OpenTelemetry data, when you don't use OpenTelemetry, there's no need to modify it.

 Alternatively, if you wish to create example tests without OpenTelemetry, you can do so using the following commands:
 ```bash